Brontosaurus: Limbs

 Charles Gilmore in 1936 noted that previous reconstructions erroneously proposed that the radius and ulna could cross, when in life they would have remained parallel.
 Brontosaurus had a single large claw on each forelimb which faced towards the body, whereas the rest of the phalanges lacked unguals.
 Even by 1936, it was recognized that no sauropod had more than one hand claw preserved, and this one claw is now accepted as the maximum number throughout the entire group.
 The metacarpals are elongated and thinner than the phalanges, bearing boxy articular ends on its proximal and distal faces.
 The single front claw bone is slightly curved and squarely shortened on the front end.
 The phalangeal formula is 2-1-1-1-1, meaning the innermost finger (phalanx) on the forelimb has two bones and the next has one.
 The single manual claw bone (ungual) is slightly curved and squarely truncated on the anterior end.
-Proportions of the manus bones vary within Apatosaurinae as well, with B. yahnahpin's ratio of longest metacarpal to radius length around 0.40 or greater compared to a lower value in Apatosaurus louisae.
+Proportions of the manus bones vary within Apatosaurinae as well, with B. yahnahpins ratio of longest metacarpal to radius length around 0.40 or greater compared to a lower value in Apatosaurus louisae.
 The femora of Brontosaurus are very stout and represent some of the most robust femora of any member of Sauropoda.
 The tibia and fibula bones are different from the slender bones of Diplodocus but are nearly indistinguishable from those of Camarasaurus.
 The fibula is longer and slenderer than the tibia.
 The foot of Brontosaurus has three claws on the innermost digits; the digit formula is 3-4-5-3-2.
 The first metatarsal is the stoutest, a feature shared among diplodocids.
 B. excelsuss astragalus differs from other species in that it lacks a laterally directed ventral shelf.